-Paper Code: ENGREM404-4
+Paper Code: ENGADL14044

-Paper Title: Research Methodology-1
+Paper Title: Research Methodology-II

 [Credit: 4 (L+T)], Marks: 100

-Course description and objectives: This course will introduce the students to the aims and objectives of the research.
-The students will be familiar with the scientific outlook and will be acquainted with the technical aspects of RM.
+Course description and objectives: The students will be familiarised with the scientific outlook and will be acquainted with the technical aspects of Research Methodology.
 They will be taught about forming hypotheses and research questions.
 They will learn about the use of theoretical frameworks and research methods and approaches.
 Acquisition of knowledge is important, but more important is learning methodically and developing an innovative thinking.
 Keeping that in mind the paper is designed.
-The purpose of developing a research methodology is to systematize the whole gamut of knowledge so that the best could be elicited which will be highly analytical.
+The objective of developing a research methodology is to systematize the whole gamut of knowledge so that the best could be elicited which will be highly analytical.
 It is not just learning, but also innovative thinking which is of great significance.
 The paper aims at instilling a research acumen in students.